Understanding Notary Definition: Roles, Responsibilities, and Importance

 Educational Requirements

 Notary candidates generally need to meet minimal educational requirements.
 In most states, applicants must be at least 18 years old and possess a high school diploma or equivalent.
-While some states don’t require formal education beyond this, others might mandate completion of a notary training course.
+While some states don’t require formal education beyond this, others might mandate the completion of a notary training course.
 For instance, California requires a six-hour mandatory training from an approved vendor before taking the notary exam.

 Certification Process